 Social Media and the Culture of Narcissism

 Social media platforms like Instagram, Facebook, and Twitter have created a culture of self-promotion and comparison that can fuel hubristic pride.
 The constant pursuit of likes, followers, and validation can lead individuals to develop an inflated sense of self-importance and to become overly concerned with external appearances.
-This can foster arrogance and undermine genuine self-esteem.
+This can encourage arrogance and undermine genuine self-esteem.

 Research has shown a correlation between social media use and narcissistic traits.
 Studies have found that individuals who spend excessive time on social media are more likely to exhibit traits like grandiosity, entitlement, and a lack of empathy.
 This suggests that social media can exacerbate the negative aspects of pride and increase the risk of a fall.